decretist/Dissertation/Conclusion/conclusion.markdown

 jurisprudence based on them.
-The formation of the study group was obviously a crucial step in the development of canon law as a discipline, but to call it "the earliest course on canon law" is to anachronistically read as an inevitability the later evolution of the circle into a school, then a faculty, then finally a university, back into its earliest stage.
-I think we can infer that Gratian at this point had a good command of the sources, but he was not yet in possession of a fully developed method for reconciling the contradictions presented by the canons that he could systematically impart to students.
-He did not at this stage know so much more than the other participants in the study group that we can unambiguously call him *magister* and them *discipuli*.
+The formation of the study group was obviously a crucial step in the development of canon law as a discipline, but to call it "the earliest course on canon law" is to anachronistically read back into its earliest stage the later evolution of the circle into a school, then a faculty, and finally a university.
+I think we can infer that in the early stage of his and the study group's work Gratian had a good command of the sources, but he was not yet in possession of a fully developed method for reconciling the contradictions presented by the canons.
+His method and canon law studies were not yet developed fully enough to be systematically imparted to students, which is the basis for a university program.
+We can almost certainly say that Gratian 0 knew a great deal about the canonical tradition from his study of the earlier collections when the study group convened, but we cannot say what the members of the group contributed to the organization of the canons into a topical arrangement.
+However, we can say that as the organization of the canons emerged, Gratian 0 greatly enhanced its significance and usefulness by writing the *themata* or case statements.
+He did not at this stage know so much more than the other participants in the study group that we can unambiguously call him *magister* and them *discipuli*, even if he was the group's central figure.

-One of the most important things the formation of the study group did for Gratian was to provide him with a pool of volunteer labor that made it possible to put on parchment the collection of canons he thought raised the really salient issues and his comments on them.
-Before the formation of the study group, I doubt that the collection of canons and comments had any concrete existence outside of Gratian's mind.
+One of the most important things the formation of the study group did for Gratian was to provide him with a pool of volunteer labor that made it possible to put the collection of canons and his *themata* on parchment.
+Before the formation of the study group, I doubt that the collection of canons and his thematic commentary on what he saw as the major jurisprudential issues had any concrete existence outside of Gratian's mind.
 In particular, I do not believe that case statements predated the formation of the study group.
 Indeed, the existence of the case statements in written form makes little sense outside the context of the work of the study group.
-Rather, I think that Gratian developed them alongside the earliest group readings.
+Rather, I think that Gratian developed them as a result of the earliest group readings and discussions.

-The person later identified as Gratian performed two distinct roles in the evolution of the text of the first recension, as author and as authority.
+So, the evidence seems to show that the person later identified as Gratian performed two distinct roles in the evolution of the text of the first recension, as author and as authority.
 Gratian 0 appears to be the author of the 3,592 words of the first-recension case statements or *themata* in the literal sense of having formulated their exact wording.
 The case statements were Gratian 0's only direct contribution to the text of the *Decretum*, and his authorial signature appears nowhere else in the corpus of *dicta*.
 Unlike Winroth's Gratian 1 and Gratian 2, Gratian 0 is clearly one person.
-The facts that that the case statements were written by a single author whose words appear nowhere else in the *Decretum*, that their existence implies use by a reading or study group, and that almost no changes were made to their wording during the stages of the development of the *Decretum* into which we have any visibility, all support, in my opinion, arguments that the development of the text likely started in the mid-1120s and that the collection of *dicta* as a whole grew to its classical form over several decades.
+The facts that that the case statements were written by a single author whose words appear nowhere else in the *Decretum*, that their existence implies use by a reading or study group, and that almost no changes were made to their wording during the stages of the development of the *Decretum* that we can discern, all support, in my opinion, arguments that the development of the text likely started in the mid-1120s and that the collection of *dicta* as a whole grew to its classical form over several decades.

 <!--